CSALabsAutomation/azure-cosmosdb-lab/steps/03_querying-in-azure-cosmos-db/documentation.md

 ## Running your first query

 In this lab section, you will query your **FoodCollection**.
-You must complete [Lab 02 - Load data with Azure Data Factory](https://github.com/CSALabsAutomation/azure-cosmosdb-lab/blob/main/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md) before starting this lab.
+You must complete [Lab 02 - Load Data Into Cosmos DB with Dm Tool](https://github.com/CSALabsAutomation/azure-cosmosdb-lab/blob/main/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md) before starting this lab.

 You will begin by running basic queries with `SELECT`, `WHERE`, and `FROM` clauses.